A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 His parents had been waiting for days to hear “any shred of evidence” of their son’s whereabouts, the aunt said, but “nobody knew what was going on with him.”

-Rachel Glisko said her nephew fought like a “lion” against Hamas until the end.
+Itay Glisko fought like a “lion” against Hamas until the end, his aunt said.

 “Since yesterday, we can’t stop crying.
 I don’t believe it, can’t believe it,” she said.
 “He took care of them, he was fighting and was taking care of his fellow soldiers who got wounded.”

-His aunt described him as kind and generous and said he “didn’t complain about anything in the army.”
+Glisko was kind and generous and “didn’t complain about anything in the army,” his aunt said.

 “He was really a fighter.
 He fought for Israel,” she added.